flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 For this reason, avoid using terms without first defining them, unless you are linking to more fundamental documentation that defines that term without reference to the API you are documenting.

 For example, a fancy widget in the Material library can refer to the `StatefulWidget` documentation and assume that the reader either knows about the `StatefulWidget` class, or can learn about it by following the link and then later returning to the documentation for the fancy widget.
-However, the documentation for the `StatefulWidget` class should avoid assuming that the reader knows what a `State` class is, and should avoid defering to it for its definition, because `State` could is likely to defer back to `StatefulWidget` and the reader would be stuck in a loop unable to grasp the basic principles.
+However, the documentation for the `StatefulWidget` class should avoid assuming that the reader knows what a `State` class is, and should avoid deferring to it for its definition, because `State` could is likely to defer back to `StatefulWidget` and the reader would be stuck in a loop unable to grasp the basic principles.
 This is the documentation equivalent of a bootstrapping problem.

 Another way to express this is that API documentation should follow a similar layering philosophy as code.
 The goal of documentation is not just to act as a refresher for experts, but to act as a tutorial for new developers.